Artist - Lynn and Mike Spencer

-Lyn and Mike have been making pottery full time since 1973 and have always made functional work.
+Lynn and Mike Spencer are Taranaki based and have been making pottery full time since 1973 and have always made functional work.
 Their kitchenware and tableware is their own interpretation of many traditional forms and making methods, mostly thrown, but also including press-moulding and hand-building.
 Their work has developed and changed slowly over the years.

-Since 2006 Lyn and Mike have been working with white stoneware and translucent porcelain fired in an electric kiln and they continue to make a large range of tableware.
+Since 2006 Lynn and Mike have been working with white stoneware and translucent porcelain fired in an electric kiln and they continue to make a large range of tableware.

 "We try to produce work that is unique to us as makers but which nevertheless fits within the continuing collective development of functional pottery, and therefore to encourage the use and enjoyment of hand-made pottery as a daily part of people's lives."